captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ### Domain Ownership

-I'd like to transfer my domain to one of these 4 registrars that support U2F:
+I'd like to transfer my domain to [a registrar that supports U2F](https://twofactorauth.org/#domains), likely Namecheap since I already own some domains there[^5].

--   Gandi
--   NameCheap
--   Porkbun
--   Google Domains

-I already own some domains with uncommon TLDs, mostly via Namecheap[^5]

 If you use CloudFlare, they should roll out [U2F support soon](https://community.cloudflare.com/t/u2f-for-logins/17583/34).

 ### 2FA Recovery Guides